The Adventures of Captain Underpants: Sequels

-The Adventures of Captain Underpants became the first instalment in a main series of twelve illustrated children’s novels, followed by eleven sequels, titled Captain Underpants and the Attack of the Talking Toilets, Captain Underpants and the Invasion of the Incredibly Naughty Cafeteria Ladies from Outer Space (and the Subsequent Assault of the Equally Evil Lunchroom Zombie Nerds) (both 1999), Captain Underpants and the Perilous Plot of Professor Poopypants (2000), Captain Underpants and the Wrath of the Wicked Wedgie Woman (2001), Captain Underpants and the Big, Bad Battle of the Bionic Booger Boy Part 1 & 2 (2003), Captain Underpants and the Preposterous Plight of the Purple Potty People (2006), Captain Underpants and the Terrifying Return of Tippy Tinkletrousers (2012), Captain Underpants and the Revolting Revenge of the Radioactive Robo-Boxers (2013), Captain Underpants and the Tyrannical Retaliation of the Turbo Toilet 2000 (2014), and Captain Underpants and the Sensational Saga of Sir Stinks-A-Lot (2015).
+The Adventures of Captain Underpants became the first instalment in a series of novels, being followed by eleven sequels: Captain Underpants and the Attack of the Talking Toilets, Captain Underpants and the Invasion of the Incredibly Naughty Cafeteria Ladies from Outer Space (both 1999), Captain Underpants and the Perilous Plot of Professor Poopypants (2000), Captain Underpants and the Wrath of the Wicked Wedgie Woman (2001), Captain Underpants and the Big, Bad Battle of the Bionic Booger Boy Part 1 and 2 (2003), Captain Underpants and the Preposterous Plight of the Purple Potty People (2006), Captain Underpants and the Terrifying Return of Tippy Tinkletrousers (2012), Captain Underpants and the Revolting Revenge of the Radioactive Robo-Boxers (2013), Captain Underpants and the Tyrannical Retaliation of the Turbo Toilet 2000 (2014) and Captain Underpants and the Sensational Saga of Sir Stinks-A-Lot (2015).

 Spin-offs

-Aside sequels, it also received three spin-off graphic novels: The Adventures of Super Diaper Baby (February 5, 2002), The Adventures of Ook and Gluk: Kung-Fu Cavemen from the Future (August 10, 2010), and Super Diaper Baby 2: The Invasion of the Potty Snatchers (June 28, 2011).
-Super Diaper Baby series received generally positive reviews.
-The Adventures of Ook and Gluk also received generally positive reviews, although in 2021, it would be removed from the markets in response to a petition claiming it perpetuated racist stereotypes.

-After the main series concluded with the twelfth novel, Captain Underpants and the Sensational Saga of Sir Stinks-A-Lot, in 2015, a spin-off series titled Dog Man was released the following year in 2016.
-The spin-off series has 13 books so far, with a 14th book titled "Big Jim Believes" scheduled to release on November 11 2025.
-It received its own spin-off series titled Cat Kid Comic Club in 2020, with a total of five books.
+Captain Underpants was also followed by three spin-off graphic novels: The Adventures of Super Diaper Baby (2002), The Adventures of Ook and Gluk: Kung-Fu Cavemen from the Future (2010), and Super Diaper Baby 2: The Invasion of the Potty Snatchers (2011).
+Both Super Diaper Baby novels received generally positive reviews.
+The Adventures of Ook and Gluk also received positive reviews, although in 2021, it would be removed from the markets in response to a petition claiming it perpetuated racist stereotypes about Asians.
+After the main series concluded with the twelfth novel, Captain Underpants and the Sensational Saga of Sir Stinks-A-Lot, in 2015, another spin-off, titled Dog Man, was released in 2016.
+Dog Man itself was followed by thirteen sequels, with the latest being 2025's Big Jim Believes.
+It received its own spin-off series, titled Cat Kid Comic Club, in 2020, with a total of five books.